 Unfortunately, there is no known way to prevent astigmatism, however correction can be done with glasses, contact lenses, or laser eye surgery.
 Some doctors, however, believe that very small amounts of astigmatism are best left untreated.

 Glasses: Patients with significant astigmatism usually adjust to their first pair of glasses within a week or so.
 If they can’t get used to it, specially designed contact lenses can also correct astigmatism.

-Laser Eye Surgery: We have 3 generations to help correct vision.
-The 1st generation is surface ablation (PRK/ Lasek/ Epi-Lasik), 2nd generation is Lasik and the 3rd generation, ReLEx®SMILE.
-The cost of surgery ranges from $3,000 to $5,000 but because the procedure is done by choice to replace glasses, it is rarely covered by health insurance.
+We provide 3 generations of laser vision correction: ReLEx SMILE, LASIK and Advanced Surface Ablation.
+The cost of surgery ranges from $3,599 to $5,299.
+As the procedure is considered an elective/optional treatment by choice to replace glasses, it is rarely covered by health insurance.